ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 Paths                       | Owner <br> Allowed | Pagination <br> Required
 ----------------------------|---------------|---------------------
 `/v2/groups/incidents/<ID>` | FALSE         | FALSE
+`/v2/groups/incidents/<ID>?includeAdditional=true` | FALSE         | FALSE

 For each Incident, its Attributes, associated Indicators, Security Labels, Victims, Victim Assets, and Tags can be retrieved.

+Adding the ‘includeAdditional’ parameter will return the same information as `/v2/groups/incidents/<ID>` except that it will also include the Incident’s status.

 ####Documents Resource Type